gracelgilbert/hw03-environment-setpiece/README.md

 With more time, I would like to focus on the base material of the sugar cubes.
 Rather than having them be simple lambertian, would maybe add some specularity and texture.
 #### Metal
+The spoon metal material is made up of a specular reflective material and a blinn phong specular material.
+The specular reflection color is found by performing a second ray bounce off of the spoon.
+This ray originates at the intersection of the camera ray with the spoon.
+The bounce direction is the reflection direction of the camera ray with the normal of the spoon.
+I then calculate what this reflection ray hits in the scene with a separate scene SDF function.
+This SDF function only takes into account the table, as the spoon reflection does not hit other geometry in the scene.
+I also added three subtly colored bright shapes surrounding the spoon to create more interesting reflections and colors in the spoon.
+Even though there is not much in the scene for the spoon to reflect, adding the extra geometry makes it look like there is a little more in the scene around the spoon to reflect.

+The seondary material of the spoon is a basic specular material using blinn phong shading.
+I raised the specular highlight value to a power of 3, which I found made the highlights sharp and bright enough to look shiny, but to still have a little bit of roughness.
+I combine this specular material with the reflective color using a fresnel coefficient approximation, increasing the reflection strength based on the angle between the normal of the object and the ray direction from the camera.
 #### porcelain
 #### Wall